ama-bit/salty-passwords/README.md

 Hash:            923c6...             |                        Hash: 46607...

 ```

+---

+## Why *Not* SHA-256?

+- Password hashing should be slow by design
+- SHA-256 is cryptographically secure, providing integrity - but it is too fast

+   - Billions of SHA-256 hashes can be computed - per second

+   - This makes brute-force and dictionary attacks an easy feat for attackers

+*This demo uses SHA-256 only to illustrate the concepts covered*

+---

 Below is a snippet of output showing why slow hashing is important by comparing SHA-256 with PBKDF2.

 ```-- Press Enter to continue --